Fiction

 Steeped in ancient Persian and Greek myths, and brimming with poetic vulnerability, subversive bite, and noirish grit, Medusa of the Roses is a page-turning wallop of a story from a bright new literary talent.

-• PRE-ORDER: Suggested in the Stars
+• Suggested in the Stars

 by Yoko Tawada and Margaret Mitsutani